REFRIGERANTS (the working fluid inside the heat pump)

 It is obviously preferable to use a much more benign alternative e.g. Hydrocarbon (HC) refrigerant.
 Such refrigerants would be too small to show up on this graph.
 Refrigerant R290 has been used for many applications, but flammability concerns have limited its use Here is an example of the general trend to use of hydrocarbon refrigerants.

-The use of Carbon Dioxide as the refrigerant (transcritical) is a recent development.
+The use of Carbon Dioxide as the refrigerant (transcritical) is a fairly recent development.
 However, care should be taken when selecting such units to ensure that they will be energy-efficient for the application in question.

 Air source manufacturers are currently choosing different paths.
 Many are remaining down the HFC route.
 Vaillant and some others are going down the hydrocarbon route (R290).
 My personal choice errs towards the Hydrocarbon since they are very energy-efficient and environmentally benign.
 The down-side is the flammability, so they are not suitable for every application and precautions need to be taken.